s9w/articles/perf cpp random.md

 /dev/urandom	|	2^32-1	|	2283.07	|	73.11
 rand()	|	2^31-1	|	71	|	2.27

+- Most RNGs are fast, especially Boost.
+On my machine, writing a boost::random::mt19937 into a vector takes just a little over 6 cycles!
-- Boost is fast, hardware numbers are disappointingly slow.
+- Hardware numbers are disappointingly slow.
-- The inclusion of `rand()` is just for comparison, keep in mind that it is not thread safe, usually has horrible numeric characteristics, and commonly (at least under mingw) only has a 15bit range.
+- The inclusion of `rand()` is just for comparison, keep in mind that it usually has horrible numeric characteristics and commonly (at least under mingw) only has a 15bit range.
-- The overhead for handling the vector is relatively small, so the random number generation is dominating this comparison.
+- The overhead for handling the vector is relatively small, so the random number generation is dominating this comparison, as expected.

 ## Integers
 The generators are plugged into a `uniform_int_distribution<>` plus comparison to pure `rng()` calls.